qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 The advantage of using a single unit of comparision is it helps us easily understand and visualize the difference between ICE and EV vehicles in energy consumption.

 # So, How EVs are 4.7 times more efficient than ICE vehicles?
-It's not magic, it's all benefits from more utlized powertrain system, better technology and modular architecture.

 When we say Tesla Model 3 are more energy efficient than Mitsubishi Mirage, it's just that The Tesla Model 3 waste less of its input energy than the Mitsubishi Mirage.
 Touching to the heart of this question is the problem of energy, and to fully understand and answer it, we need to recall The law of conservation of energy:
 > Energy can neither be created nor destroyed; rather, it can only be transformed or transferred from one form to another.

-This mean that There are good and bad energy based on which situation it is produced.
+This mean there are good and bad energy based on which situation it is produced.
-For example when we drive an ICE vehicle, much of its input energy were transformed to heat in the engine (or thermal energy).
+For example when we drive an ICE vehicle, much of our input energy were transformed to heat in the engine (or thermal energy).
 Clearly there are not much use of having thermal energy while driving a car; what we need is __kinetic energy__.

-So, let's dive deeper to understand where does the energy on when we drive a car and find out how much of it is being wasted?
+So, let's dive deeper to understand where does the energy go when we drive a car and find out how much of it is being wasted?

 Turns out, Most the energy are used for these 3 tasks:
 - Energy transformation
 - Overcome rolling and air resistant
 - Power Auxiliary systems

-We'll now discover each task and its proportion in energy usage.
-To have a better illustration I'll fill ICE Vehicle with a full tank of gasoline and EV a fully charged battery.
+We'll now discover each task and to have a better illustration, I'll fill ICE Vehicle with a full tank of gasoline and EV a fully charged battery.
 As we go through each tasks we will fill in its proportion in energy usage.

 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/where_is_the_energy_go_full_fuel.png" style="width:100%" class="img-center">

 ## Energy transformation[(6)](#6)
-Both ICE and EV's Motor have the same purpose: they take in energy in the form of chemical and transform it to __kinetic energy__.
+Both ICE and EV's Motor do the same thing: they take in energy in the form of chemical and transform it to __kinetic energy__.
 But the different is in their underlying mechanisms that lead to the different in effciency.

 ### ICE
 Here is a short explanation of how an ICE works:
 - ICE work on the principle of the ideal gas law: Raising the temperature of a gas increases the pressure that make the gas want to expand.
-- Using this characteristic of gas, we mix air with gasoline then compress it inside our cylinders by a piston.
+- Using this principle, we mix air with gasoline then compress it inside our cylinders by a piston.
 - The compression enforce the mixture of gasoline and air to explode.
 This explosion propel the pistons in a linear motion.
 - Convert the linear motion to rotational motion by connect pistons to a crankshaft.
-- Ultimately, the crankshaft will be connected to the wheels.
+- Ultimately, the rotational motion will be transfered to the wheels via a transmission.

-One of ICE's limitations is it can only produces maximum [torque](#torque) at a small range of RPM(Revolutions per minute).
+One of ICE's limitations is it can only produces maximum [torque](#torque) at a small range of RPM(Revolutions per minute), but we need the car to run at various speed range.
-On the contrary, we need the car to run at various speed range, so we have to use a transmission to maintain the engine operates at its most efficient RPM while allowing the wheels to rotate at various speed.
+That's why ICE vehicles need a tranmission to adapt the output of engine with the vehicle's speed.

 The side effect of ICE's powertrain is it has to generate a lot of heat from the explosion to produce work.
 And by "a lot" we are talking about __74%__ of the input energy is wasted in the form of heat.
 Or the effiency of ICE engine is __26%__.

 I need you to remember this number because it shows how ineffective the ICE is.
-Here is an analogy: Think of the engine as our digestion system, if it has the effiency of 26% that mean only 26% calories of what we eat is being used for walking, thinking, imagining...
+Think of the engine as our digestion system, if it has the effiency of 26% that mean only 26% calories of what we eat is being used for walking, thinking, imagining...
 74% is used by our digest system for converting raw food to energy.
-For a typical man that needs 2500 Calories a day he has to ingest 9600 Calories, which is equal to : 62 eggs or 3.84 Kg of beef or 23L of cow's milk.
+For a man that needs 2500 Calories a day he has to ingest 9600 Calories, which is equal to : 62 eggs or 3.84 Kg of beef or 23L of cow's milk.

 ### Electric Motor
 The successes of most electric vehciles are powered by the three-phase Induction Motor and Alternating-Current(AC) Power invented by Nikola Tesla.